Mellanox/rshim-user-space/README.md

 *) Build

   Linux:

   Make sure autoconf/automake tools are available.
 Run ./bootstrap.sh for the first time to generate the configure file.
-  Then run ./configure and make which generates binary bfrshim under src.
+Then run ./configure and make to generate the bfrshim and 'make install' to install it.

   FreeBSD: